MICROSCOPE instrument in-flight characterization: Instrument characterization

 \subsection{Noise evolution}

 The test of the equivalence principle has been performed several times over the course of the mission.
 The test performance is limited for an important part by the noise of the acceleration measurement.
 The spectra of the residual accelerations from all the test sessions, with the gravity field signal removed, have been plotted to compare the quality of the different sessions.
 Fig. \ref{fig:noisefft} shows the spectra for the SUEP, smoothed using sliding frequency windows and linear interpolation between the central points of linear regressions applied on each of these windows.
-Since the duration of the sessions varies a lot from one to another, they are all normalized to 120 orbits.
+Since the duration of the sessions varies a lot from one to another, they are all normalized to 120 orbits by applying a factor $\sqrt{\text{duration in orbits}/120}$.
+The origin of the noise has been discussed in \cite{touboul19}.
+The low frequency range corresponds to the drift of acceleration due to the instrument sensitivities to environment components such as temperature.
+The high frequency range is as expected.
+The medium part of the bandwidth is higher than expected and considered due to the damping of the gold wire mainly.
+This paper focuses on the noise stability over the course of the mission though.

 In the measurement bandwidth $[10^{-4}-10^{-2}]Hz$, we can observe that all but 3 sessions have a similar spectrum level in Fig. \ref{fig:noisefft}.
 The first 2 sessions, numbers 80 and 86, feature a higher noise level than the pack, the very first test being the noisier.
 Session 430 is characterized by a different configuration as both differential accelerometers are switched on and thus the operating temperature is higher.
 Albeit shorter in duration, once normalized, the spectrum is much lower than in the other sessions.